flatironinstitute/CaImAn/docs/source/Installation.rst

    <summary>Details for conda install</summary>

 This process is the same on every operating system, and is what most users will need who just want to use Caiman to get things running quickly.
-You will install mamba into your base environment, create a new environment with the caiman package from conda-forge, and then activate the new environment.
+You will create a new environment with the caiman package from conda-forge, and then activate the new environment.

 .. code:: bash

-    conda install -n base -c conda-forge mamba mamba create -n caiman -c conda-forge caiman conda activate caiman
+    mamba create -n caiman -c conda-forge caiman conda activate caiman

 Note if you are installing on Windows, run the above commands in the anaconda prompt rather than powershell or the dos shell:

+If you do not have a mamba command, you may have started with a different conda distribution than miniforge; this is fine, but you'll want to add the mamba package manually first.

 **Known issues**